 At William G. Kolodner, P.A., we have fought to protect clients’ rights in Baltimore for over 40 years.
 Our attorneys bring over 100 years of combined experience to the table.
 We want to make sure you get the money you need to fully recover–and that includes getting compensated for lost time at work.

-Our experienced personal injury lawyers are here to help you learn more about getting reimbursed for lost wages after a car accident.
-We provide a free consultation for every client and take the time to answer any questions you have.
-Call our law firm today to schedule your free consultation.
+Our experienced personal injury attorneys are here to help you learn more about getting reimbursed for lost wages after a car accident.
+We provide a free consultation for every client and take the time to answer any questions you have, contact our Baltimore law office.
+Call our law firm today at (410) 837-2144 to schedule your free consultation.

 How a Personal Injury Lawyer Can Help You Get Reimbursed for Lost Wages After a Car Accident